Exercise may boost your vaccine response

 But the researchers found no differences.
 Whether the athletes’ inoculations came almost immediately after training or a day later, their immune reactions were the same.
 A strenuous workout beforehand had not lowered — or boosted — the response.

-Together, the two studies tell us that being in shape is likely to increase our protection from a vaccination, no matter how intensely or when we work out before the shot, Sester says.
+Together, the two studies tell us that being in shape is likely to increase our protection from a vaccination, no matter how intensely or when we work out before the shot, Sester said.

-“The basic principles of vaccine response are probably the same,” she says.
+“The basic principles of vaccine response are probably the same,” she said.
 Future studies will have to confirm that possibility, though, if and when a vaccine becomes available.